Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Acknowledgments

 \section{Acknowledgments}

 We thank Colin V.~Coane, Jakub Herko, and Zhou Zhou for comments on the manuscript and Filomena Nu\~nes for discussions on contributions from the non-resonant continuum.
-This work was supported by the U.S.~National Science Foundation under Grant Nos.~PHY 20-11890, PHY 17-13857, PHY 14-01343, and PHY 14-30152, and by the U.S.~Department of Energy, Office of Science, under Award Nos.~DE-FG02-95ER40934 and DE-FG02-00ER41132 and sponsored in part by the National Nuclear Security Administration under the Stewardship Science Academic Alliance program through DOE Cooperative Agreement No. DE-NA000213.
-TRIUMF receives federal funding via a contribution agreement with the National Research Council of Canada.
+This work was supported by the U.S.~National Science Foundation under Grant Nos.~PHY 20-11890, PHY 17-13857, PHY 14-01343, and PHY 14-30152, and by the U.S.~Department of Energy, Office of Science, under Award Nos.~DE-FG02-95ER40934, DE-SC021027, and FRIB Theory Alliance award DE-SC0013617 and sponsored in part by the National Nuclear Security Administration under the Stewardship Science Academic Alliance program through DOE Cooperative Agreement No. DE-NA000213.
 This research used computational resources of the University of Notre Dame Center for Research Computing and of the National Energy Research Scientific Computing Center (NERSC), a U.S.~Department of Energy, Office of Science, user facility supported under Contract DE-AC02-05CH11231.
+Figures in this work were produced using ROOT \cite{Brun1997}, \texttt{matplotlib} \cite{hunter2007:matplotlib}, and \texttt{seaborn} \cite{waskom2021:seaborn}.